Graded Lie Algebras, Compactified Jacobians and Arithmetic Statistics: Integral representatives

 \begin{proposition}[Analogue of Theorem \ref{theorem: inject 2-descent orbits}] Let $R$ be a local $S$-algebra and $b\in B^{\rs}(R)$.
 Then there is an injective map

 compatible with base change on $R$. \end{proposition}

-We are now ready to state the main theorem of this chapter whose proof will be given at the end of \S\ref{subsection: proof of integral representatives general case}.
+We are now ready to state the main theorem of this chapter.
 Write $\sh{E}_p$ for the set of all $b\in \intbigB(\Z_p)$ that lie in $B^{\rs}(\Q_p)$.
 It consists of those elements of $\intbigB(\Z_p)$ of nonzero discriminant.
+(This is different to $\intbigB^{\rs}(\Z_p)$, which consists of those $b\in \intbigB(\Z_p)$ whose discriminant is a \emph{unit} in $\Z_p$ and for which integral orbits are already constructed in Proposition \ref{proposition: inject 2-descent orbits spreading out}.)

 \begin{theorem} Let $p$ be a prime not dividing $N$.
 Then for any $b\in \sh{E}_p$, the image of the map